This is lit.

 Hawaiians have been mystified by the bizarre light show that's played across their skies in recent weeks — and as The Debrief reports, the "Matrix Code"-esque lasers' origins are terrestrial in nature, even if they did come from space itself.

-Captured on January 28 by the Subaru-Asahi camera that livestreams the night sky from the Big Island's hotly-contested Mauna Kea volcano, the spectacle is believed to be the work of lasers from NASA's Ice, Cloud, and land Elevation Satellite 2 (ICESat-2) orbiter.
+Captured on January 28 by the Subaru-Asahi camera that livestreams the night sky from the Big Island's hotly-contested Mauna Kea volcano, the spectacle was initially believed to be the work of lasers from NASA's Ice, Cloud, and land Elevation Satellite 2 (ICESat-2) orbiter.

 Launched in 2018, ICESat-2's mission is, as NASA describes, to compile a "comprehensive measurement of Earth’s surface" and map the surface out "in cool three-dimensional details."
 Its only onboard instrument is the Advanced Topographic Laser Altimeter, which the punny agency refers to as ATLAS — and it's that mythologically-monikered machine that is believed to have caused the "digital rain" effect seen from the island state.